Rajdp-krmkr/express.js-learning/creating a simple basic express server.md

 ```
 6. Now in terminal , open the previously made folder and type `node server.js`.

-7. To avoid the freqquently refreshing problem , use nodemon.
+7. To avoid the frequently refreshing problem , use nodemon.
 Type :
 `npm i nodemon` and restart the `server.js` file by typing : `nodemon server.js`.